The motivic anabelian geometry of local heights on abelian varieties: Homotopical algebraic background

 Note that $\pi^0(U^\bullet)$ makes sense for cosimplicial objects in any category with equalisers, so will inherit e.g.\ topologies or group actions when $U^\bullet$ has them. \end{definition}

 We will see many variants on the following example throughout this paper.

-\begin{example}[Double-coset spaces] Let $U$ be a group with subgroups $U',U''\leq U$, and consider the cosimplicial group $U^\bullet$ cogenerated by the semi-cosimplicial group where $d^0(u',u'')=u'$ and $d^1(u',u'')=u''$.
+\begin{example}[Double-coset spaces] Let $U$ be a group with subgroups $U',U''\leq U$, and consider the cosimplicial group $U^\bullet$ cogenerated by the semi-cosimplicial group where $d^0(u',u'')=u'$ and $d^1(u',u'')=u''$ (and subsequent terms are the trivial group).
 Then (for example using remark \ref{rmk:non-abelian_dold-kan} shortly) we canonically identify the cohomotopy groups of $U^\bullet$ as \end{example}

 The following lemmas are essentially restatements of the Dold--Kan and Eilenberg--Zilber theorems, which will be useful in computations.